A Day at the Fair with the David Ewing collection

 The Cowan Collection of American Art

 In 1897, James M. Cowan from Aurora, Illinois, visited the Tennessee Centennial Exposition.
 He visited as the director of a group of girls who made up the Armour Drill Corps of Chicago.
 Cowan already had ties to Tennessee.
-At the age of thirteen, he had moved with his family to Tullahoma, Tennessee, and remained there until he was in his twenties when he moved to Cincinnati.
+At the age of thirteen, he had moved with his family to Tullahoma, Tennessee, and remained there until he was in his twenties, when he moved to Cincinnati.
 He subsequently made his wealth in insurance, but his true passion was collecting art.
-As he neared the end of his life, Cowan had some seven hundred pieces in his collection.
+As he neared the end of his life, Cowan had about seven hundred pieces in his collection.
 Aware that Nashville's Parthenon was being reconstructed as a permanent structure, he decided to donate anonymously a portion of his collection to be housed there.
 Between 1927 and 1929, the works were shipped to Nashville, to be moved into the Parthenon upon completion of the reconstruction.

 In fact, he purchased many pieces specifically with this destination in mind, eventually giving sixty-three pieces to Nashville.
-These works, all oils on canvas, dating 1765-1923, are housed permanently in the Parthenon and bear the name of its generous donor - the Cowan Collection.
+These works, all oils on canvas, dating 1765-1923, are housed permanently in the Parthenon and bear the name of its generous donor—the Cowan Collection.

 A distinguishing characteristic of this collection is that all of the work was done by American artists.
 Fifty-seven artists are represented in the collection, most of which dates late 19th and early 20th centuries.
 Almost all of the artists represented were also members of the National Academy of Design, a prestigious artists' league of the time.
 Within the collection, many connections occur among the artists as among their paintings.